 - Upon arrival, activate the eSIM data and data roaming for that profile.

-If you want to see the process with screenshots and all the details, we have a complete guide on how to activate an eSIM that will answer any questions.
-And good news for your contacts: you can continue using WhatsApp with the eSIM with your usual Spanish number, because the app is tied to your number, not the data.
+If you want to see the complete process with screenshots, we have a step-by-step guide on how to install an eSIM.
+And good news for your contacts: you continue to use WhatsApp with your usual Spanish number, because the app is anchored to your phone number, not the data you use; only where your internet connection comes from changes, not your identity in the app.

 Roaming vs eSIM: the clear account

-Furthermore, with eSIM, you control your spending in advance: you pay for a fixed plan and know exactly how much your connection will cost, with no surprises upon your return.
-If you want to understand the differences thoroughly before deciding, read our in-depth comparison of eSIM vs. roaming.
-For most travelers to Guam, eSIM wins hands down in terms of price and peace of mind.
+Furthermore, with an eSIM, you control your spending in advance: you pay for a fixed plan and know exactly how much your connection will cost, with no surprises upon your return.
+If you want to fully understand the differences before deciding, read our in-depth comparison of eSIM vs. roaming.
+For most travelers to Guam, the eSIM clearly wins in price and peace of mind.

 Frequently asked questions